svkucheryavski/svelte-plots-basic/README.md

 New major release (v.
 2.0.0) introduces many breaking changes as the library was completely re-written.
 If you use previous versions of `svelte-plots-basic` in your projects, and do not want to change anything, stick to the latest 1.x.x version (v.
 1.1.4).

+### 2.3.0

+* added possibility to save plot as SNV and PNG files.
+* improved handling of markers in `Points` component.

 ### 2.2.0

 * Better handling of axes labels and plot title (now they are part of SVG object).